SephyrothC/ITC_Project/README.md

 ### Enter your film

-After clicking on the website, enter the names of movies (**IN ENGLISH TITLES**) and then press Get Recommendations.
+After clicking on the website, enter the names of movies (**THE ENGLISH TITLES**) and then press Get Recommendations.

 Example: